-On 24th November, you must have a written patient safety report available for inspection at your pharmacy.
-The report needs to include analysis of incidents and any incident patterns in your pharmacy (based on your ongoing incident log), evidence of sharing learning locally and nationally, and the action you’ve taken in response to national patient safety alerts.
+On 29th June 2018, you must have a written patient safety report available for inspection at your pharmacy.
+The report needs to include analysis of incidents and any incident patterns in your pharmacy (based on your ongoing incident log), evidence of sharing learning locally and nationally, and the action you’ve taken in response to national Central Alerting System (CAS) patient safety alerts.

 - Make sure all staff are familiar with the report’s contents and know where the printed copy is located so they can locate it easily if asked (e.g. during an inspection/validation visit).

 - You need to have been recording incidents and near misses in an ongoing log, and reporting them to the National Reporting and Learning Service (NRLS).
-Pharmacies were already expected to do this before Quality Payments (see the NHS England guidance and RPharmS standards).
+Pharmacies were already expected to do this before Quality Payments (see the NHS England guidance and RPharmS standards – links at end).